 Students must submit assignments by the deadline in the time zone noted in the syllabus.
 Students must communicate with the faculty prior to the deadline if they anticipate work will be submitted late.
-Work submitted late without prior communication with faculty will not be graded.
+Work submitted late without prior communication with faculty will not be graded and will not receive credit.